USFWS/secas/_posts/2024-02-22-Three-indicator-review-opportunities-for-Gulf-coral-and-hardbottom-landscape-condition-and-forest-bird-habitat.md

 The time committment is minimal--just a 1-hr virtual meeting!
 This is a fantastic way to get more involved in the Blueprint and make sure that the places you know and love are represented correctly.
 You'll be reviewing a draft of the indicator and providing your input on the data, methods, and approaches we're using so far.

+**Grasslands and Savannas**
+You may have already seen [the invitation to review the grasslands and savannas indicator that Emily shared](https://secassoutheast.org/2024/01/16/Calling-all-grassland-lovers-and-experts.html) in last month's newsletter.
+If you missed it, this indicator is intended to capture important known, potential, and historic grasslands and open tree savannas across the Southeast.

+- Monday, March 4, 2024 @ 11 am ET/10 am CT: [Register via Zoom](https://doitalent.zoomgov.com/meeting/register/vJIsfuGtpj0iE7bH4wesZkluiyyH1fs1Hfc#/registration)
+- Thursday, March 7, 2024 @ 2 pm ET/1 pm CT: [Register via Zoom](https://doitalent.zoomgov.com/meeting/register/vJItce6hqD4iEqCwSNwMqabVV4DUCLyxnbw#/registration)

 **Gulf Coral & Hardbottom**
-This indicator is meant to represent natural and artifical reefs and hardbottom habitats within the Gulf of Mexico and capture their importance for diverse marine life.
+This indicator is meant to represent natural and artifical reefs and hardbottom habitats within the Gulf of Mexico, which are important for diverse marine life.

 - Monday, March 11th @ 2 pm ET/1 pm CT: [Register via Zoom](https://doitalent.zoomgov.com/meeting/register/vJItdOivqTkuGH0W6WWkxlQwe5F7NMpya58)
 - Thursday, March 14th @ 11 am ET/10 am CT: [Register via Zoom](https://doitalent.zoomgov.com/meeting/register/vJIscOuhrjwqH2kAxiZUJGv8MStaTT-U5pk#/registration)